Table of Contents[Hide][Show]

 One day I plan to really spruce up the stand, but for now, it’s serving its purpose- to sell eggs to pay for chicken feed.

-Yes, last year we had people steal.
-I even witness someone pretending to put money in it and then take the money out.
-We talked about getting a camera, a lock box, but we are frugal and the cost of those items for the $2-$4 that may be in there at a time wasn’t worth the cost.
+Yes, last year, we had people steal.
+I even witnessed someone pretending to put money in it and then taking the money out.
+We talked about getting a camera and a lock box, but we are frugal, and the cost of those items for the $2-$4 that may be in there at a time wasn’t worth the cost.

-My husband and I discussed if someone is stealing the eggs they may just really need them.
-I did write a note last year basically saying we are watching you.
-This year we haven’t had any issues.
+My husband and I discussed that if someone is stealing the eggs, they may just really need them.
+I did write a note last year saying we are watching you.
+This year, we haven’t had any issues.

-It would be best to start with a lockbox, that way, you don’t have to worry about losing any of your money.
+It would be best to start with a lockbox secured to the stand; that way, you don’t have to worry about losing any of your money.
 You hope that people don’t steal, but through the years, I’ve learned there will always be someone trying to take advantage.

 PATIENCE

 It will take time for people to notice your stand if you are not on a busy road.
-For a country road, we still get a decent amount of traffic.
-It takes time.
-Especially in our situation we were new in town.
+Even though we are on a country road, we still get a decent amount of traffic.
+It takes time, especially since we were new in town.

 No one knew us, but now they are coming around.
 Be patient with it.
 There were days we didn’t get anyone, and I felt sad bringing my little dozens of eggs back in at night.